rutgerblom/SDDC.Lab/FirstPod.md

 After you've installed the Ubuntu OS and applied the latest updates, some additional software is required to turn this machine into an Ansible controller for your SDDC.Lab Pods.
 You can simply copy and paste the commands below.
 Installation of the additional software will only take some minutes.
 This project requires Ansible version 2.12.x.

-1. Python, pip, xorriso, git, and 7zip:\
+1. Python, pip, xorriso, and git:\
-**sudo apt install python3 python3-pip xorriso git p7zip-full**
+**sudo apt install python3 python3-pip xorriso git**

 2. The SDDC.Lab repository cloned to an appropriate location on your Ubuntu machine (e.g. $HOME/git/SDDC.Lab) with:\
 **git clone https://github.com/rutgerblom/SDDC.Lab.git ~/git/SDDC.Lab**